jogwayi/music-search/README.md

 ### jQuery
 This has been used as a requirement to the Sweetalert library and also to perform some DOM tasks.

-## Application partial Structure
+## Application Structure

 The application is structured into 3 main components

 ### The components
 The application has two components namely the

 #### Item Card
 This contains the single item definition for the search result items.
-Its designed to have its own methods and designs according to the different screen sizes
+Its designed to have its own methods and designs according to the different screen sizes.
+Each Item Card caches and manages its own data

 #### The Landing Page
 The landing page is not expected to dynamically change that much.
 Actually the only notable changes are in the design for screen sizes.

 ### The main views
 There is one main view.
 This is the entry point of the application and is specified with the route /main

 ### The services
 The application uses remote services from `Spotify` ([https://api.spotify.com]).
 Three endpoints are consumed.
 1. Search for albums and artists, 2.
 Get albums by artist and 3.
 Get tracks in an album

+The reuired libraries are bundled in the app/lib folder.
 ## Testing

 The application includes two testing types.